fiersk17/tokenAPI/Ethplorer-API.md

             hash:            # transaction hash
             value:           # ETH value (as is, not reduced to a floating point value),
             input:           # input data
-        },
+            success:         # true if transactions was completed, false if failed },
     ]
 **Examples**